sclebo05/OPiZ2PSUControl/README.md

 `orangepi ALL = NOPASSWD: /home/orangepi/psu-off.py`

-Test that the user can run 'sudo /home/orangepi/psu-on.py'
+Test that the user can run

+`sudo /home/orangepi/psu-on.py`

 ### Wiring the OPIZ2

 Connect the PDU to the Orange Pi Zero 2 using pins 3 and 6 (a GPIO and ground, respectively)

 ![wiring](pics/wiring.jpg)

+Oh, and if it wasn't obvious, plug your printer into the PDU ;)

 ### Install Octoprint Plugin and Configure